PRX/metrics.prx.org/README.md

 Enter in the client id in `.env`, setting `AUTH_CLIENT_ID` to the value from above.

+### GOOGLE_API_KEY
+You will need to get a Google API key for your .env for use with Google Geochart.
+You can add one for your development environment under the project in the Google Cloud Platform API -> Credentials.

 ## Local Install

 Make sure you're running the node version in `.nvmrc`, and you're off!!